B-UMMI/chewBBACA/README.md

 ### Additional changes

-- Bugfix to fix issue in the PrepExternalSchema when BLAST 2.10.x was used.
+- Bugfix to fix issue in the PrepExternalSchema process when BLAST >= v2.10 was used.
 - Bugfix to fix issue when users provided a text file with the paths to the input genome assemblies or genes to use in the CreateSchema or AlleleCall processes.

 ## 2.7.0